maubanel/UE5-CPP-Overview/strings/README.md

 ##### `Step 1.`\|`CPPOVR`|:small_blue_diamond:

 So lets use a type `char` and call the variable `MiddleInitial` and use the literal `A`.
-So this looks like when we declare and define cour characterr variable:
+So this looks like when we declare and define cour character variable:

 `char MiddleInitial = 'A';`